openconfig/reference/rpc/gnmi/gnmi-specification.md

 ## 2.5 Error handling

-Where the client or target wishes to indicate an error, an `Error` message is generated.
 Errors MUST be represented by a canonical gRPC error code ([Java](http://www.grpc.io/grpc-java/javadoc/index.html), [Golang](https://godoc.org/google.golang.org/grpc/codes#Code), [C++](http://www.grpc.io/grpc/cpp/classgrpc_1_1_status.html)) .
 The entity generating the error MUST specify a free-text string which indicates the context of the error, allowing the receiving entity to generate log entries that allow a human operator to understand the exact error that occurred, and its context.
 Each RPC defines the meaning of the relevant canonical error codes within the context of the operation it performs.

 The canonical error code that is chosen MUST consider the expected behavior of the client on receipt of the message.
 For example, error codes which indicate that a client may subsequently retry SHOULD only be used where retrying the RPC is expected to result in a different outcome.

-A re-usable `Error` message MUST be used when sending errors in response to an RPC operation.
-This message has the following fields:
+Where the client or target wishes to indicate an error, it MUST use the `Status` message in the RPC return [trailers](http://www.grpc.io/docs/guides/wire.html).

+The `Status` message consists of three fields:
-*   `code` - an unsigned 32-bit integer value corresponding to the canonical gRPC error code.
+  * `code` - a 32-bit integer value corresponding to the canonical gRPC error code
-*   `message `- a human-readable string describing the error condition in more detail.
+  * `message` - a human-readable string describing the error condition.
 This string is not expected to be machine-parsable, but rather provide contextual information which may be passed to upstream systems.
-*   `data `-  an arbitrary sequence of bytes (encoded as `[proto.Any](https://github.com/google/protobuf/blob/master/src/google/protobuf/any.proto)`) which provides further contextual information relating to the error.
+  * `details` - a repeated field of protobuf.Any messages that carry error details.

 ## 2.6 Schema Definition Models